-May 8-14 is Food Allergy Awareness Week.
-In the past decade, research has shown that the prevalence of food allergies has increased by at least 25% and some reports indicate it has even increased by 50%.
+May 9-15 is Food Allergy Awareness Week.
+Food allergies are a growing food safety and public health concern that affect an estimated 8% of U.S. children. according to the Centers for Disease Control and Prevention.
 Food allergies occur when the body’s immune system mistakes an ingredient in food, usually a protein, as harmful.
 Just like the pollen in the body, antibodies are then produced to fight it and create a defense.
 The most common food allergies are:

 - Soy products

 Some symptoms that indicate a food allergy or food intolerance include:

 - Swelling of the airways to the lungs